frederic-perez/AmE-dictionary/data/dictionary.md

 __nut__ _n_ _slang_ A crazy or strange person.
 __nutation__ _n_ __1__ The act or an instance of nodding the head.
 __nutmeg__ _n_ :two::hammer: :es: nuez moscada
+__nutriment__ _n_ A source of nourishment; food. _Syn_ sustenance, victuals, aliment, nourishment, nutrition _The animals’ habitat was destroyed in the storm, and they wandered the ravaged plains searching for nutriment._
 __nuttery__
 __nuttily__
 __nuzzled__ _v_